 Aruba Wedding Photography

 Hi!
 It sounds like you are looking for a wedding photographer on the beautiful island of Aruba.
-We were bit with a travel bug in Italy where we met in 2007 studying photography on a study abroad trip.
-We have the desire to shoot weddings all around world, including weddings in the Caribbean.
+I was bit with a travel bug in Italy in 2007 studying photography on a study abroad trip.
+I have the desire to shoot weddings all around world, including weddings in the Caribbean.
 There is something truly special about destination weddings.

-You can see destination wedding photography locations and tips & destination weddings we’ve shot.
-Please let us know if you have any questions for us about weddings or about traveling and planning.
-We would love to hear from you so please feel free to contact us with more information about your big day so we can figure out if we can make our way out to Aruba to be your wedding photographer.
+You can see destination wedding photography locations and tips & destination weddings I have photographed.
+Please let me know if you have any questions about weddings or about traveling and planning.
+I would love to hear from you so please feel free to contact me with more information about your big day so we can figure out if we can make our way out to Aruba to be your wedding photographer.

 Why get married in Aruba :